ijsf/wersi-mk1-ex20-re/firmwares/README.md

 All firmwares support both the MK1 and EX20 hardware, and are thus interchangable.

+Depending on the version of the MK1 and EX20, the hardware is either equipped with a AF20 (switched capacitor) or AF21 (SSM2044) filter board.
+The firmware must match this filter board, or the hardware will not start properly.

 ## Other firmwares

 Notes for any of the other firmwares: